Detecting long-range dependence for time-varying linear models: Introduction

-The goal of the present work is to test the {\it hypothesis \eqref{WC-hypo1}} under complex and general temporal dynamics, assuming that the $(\mathbf x_{i,n})$ and $(u_{i,n})$ belong to the class of locally stationary processes, a special class of non-stationary processes generated by smoothly changing underlying mechanisms.
-To the best of the authors' knowledge, testing \eqref{WC-hypo1} for \eqref{model1} in the presence of time series covariates has not been investigated, though a few related literature studied hypothesis \eqref{WC-hypo1} for linear regression models with deterministic covariates, see for example \cite{harris2008testing}.
-In the literature, KPSS (\cite{lee1996power}), R/S (\cite{hurst1951long} and \cite{liu1994modified}) , V/S (\cite{giraitis2003rescaled}) and K/S (\cite{lima2004robustness}) tests have been widely used for long memory detection in stationary processes.
-We develop new KPSS, R/S, V/S and K/S-type tests applicable to the time-varying coefficient non-stationary time series regression problem \eqref{model1}.
-Furthermore, under mild assumptions, we derive the limiting distributions of the test statistics under the null hypothesis, the local and fixed alternatives.
-Based on the asymptotic results, we design consistent bootstrap procedures which possess good theoretical and finite sample properties.
-Our results differ from their stationary counterparts and are highly nontrivial due to the following reasons.
-(1) Under the null hypothesis, the nonparametric estimate $\hat {\bs \beta}(\cdot)$ induces stochastic errors much larger than $\frac{1}{\sqrt n}$, while it is well known that the KPSS, R/S, V/S and K/S tests are built on the partial sum process which has convergence rate of $\frac{1}{\sqrt n}$.
+The goal of the present work is to test the {\it hypothesis \eqref{WC-hypo1}} under complex and general temporal dynamics, assuming that $(\mathbf x_{i,n})$ and $(u_{i,n})$ belong to the flexible class of locally stationary processes generated by smoothly changing underlying mechanisms.
+Although some related literature has studied hypothesis \eqref{WC-hypo1} for linear regression models with deterministic covariates, see for example \cite{harris2008testing}, to the best of the authors' knowledge, this work is the first instance investigating testing \eqref{WC-hypo1} for \eqref{model1} in the presence of time series covariates.
+In the literature, KPSS (Kwiatkowski, Phillips, Schmidt, and Shin, see \cite{lee1996power}), R/S (range over standard deviation, see \cite{hurst1951long} ), V/S (rescaled variance, see \cite{giraitis2003rescaled}), and K/S (which has a limiting distribution of Kolmogoroff-Smirnoff form, see \cite{lima2004robustness}) tests have been widely used for long memory detection in stationary processes.
+In this paper, we develop new KPSS, R/S, V/S and K/S-type tests tailored to the non-stationary time series time-varying regression problem \eqref{model1}.
+The limiting distributions of the test statistics under the null hypothesis, the local and fixed alternatives are then derived.
+Our results differ from their stationary counterparts due to the following reasons.
+(1) Under the null hypothesis, it is well-known that the KPSS, R/S, V/S and K/S tests are built on the partial sum process whose convergence rate is $ n^{-1/2}$.
+However, the nonparametric estimate $\hat {\bs \beta}(\cdot)$ induces stochastic errors much larger than $n^{-1/2}$ which will lead to different limiting distributions as well as possible degeneracy.
 (2) Due to the non-stationary errors and covariates, the partial sum processes cannot be approximated by processes with stationary increments, which makes the test statistics non-pivotal.
-The major contributions of the paper are in the following three aspects.
+The major contributions of the paper lie in the following three aspects.